• Skip to primary navigation

 Jump to Recipe Pin Recipe

-Hand dipping crusty bread into a bowl of lemony arugula artichoke dip, a fresh dairy-free and nut-free spread full of zesty herbs and bright flavor.
+Hand dipping crusty bread into a bowl of lemony arugula artichoke dip.

 I love a good artichoke dip-especially my Vegan Spinach Artichoke Dip that's warm, creamy, cozy, and perfect for parties.
 I honestly love anything with artichokes like Spinach and Artichoke Bites or a meal like Lemon Artichoke Pesto Pasta.